-- Every student should be individually assessed in respect of needs and aspirations.
-If they develop their own particular interests they acquire portable skills more swiftly. - Students should acquire mental and social skills such as problem solving and team working.
-The Maths Challenge and Duke of Edinburgh Awards should be exploited. - Nationally, the syllabus should be broadened to encourage creativity and foster the ability to cope with rapid changes in technology.
-Early specialisation should be resisted. - Students should be encouraged to develop communication skills and gain an insight into employment possibilities through undertaking voluntary work in the community.
-6th form committees can play a significant role in bringing employers and students together. - Inspirational teachers, preferably with employment experience outside the educational sector, are needed at all levels.
-Undergraduates should be encouraged to consider a teaching career.
-Well-qualified teachers should be attracted to the sub-region through a programme enabling them to engage with outstanding local businesses. - Risk-taking teaching around subjects, rather than strictly to the syllabus, should be encouraged.
+- From its internationally-rated older University to its academies and village colleges, the sub-region has an impressive education infrastructure.
+The challenge is to build on this, to strengthen the engagement between the worlds of education and employment and to ensure that every student is informed, motivated and prepared for a multi-faceted career. - Every student should be individually assessed in respect of needs and aspirations.
+In developing their own particular interests they will acquire portable skills more swiftly. - Students should acquire manual, mental and social skills including problem solving and team working (the Maths Challenge and Duke of Edinburgh Awards should be exploited). - Nationally, the syllabus should be broadened to encourage creativity and foster the ability to cope with rapid changes in technology.
+Early specialisation should be resisted. - Students should be enabled to gain an insight into employment possibilities through voluntary work in the community or work experience within schools. - VI form committees can bring employers and students together. - Inspirational teachers with experience outside the educational sector are needed.
+Local undergraduates should be encouraged to consider a teaching career.
+Well-qualified teachers should be attracted to the sub-region through a programme enabling them to engage with outstanding local businesses (possibly through an in-service 'gap year'). - Risk-taking teaching around subjects, rather than strictly to the syllabus should be encouraged.
 Nationally, the teaching profession needs less central micromanagement. - Role models from the world of employment should be brought into schools and colleges to inspire and inform both students and teachers.
-Local frameworks should enable this. - Existing structures (eg school governors) and practices facilitating a two-way flow of information and understanding between employers and schools and colleges should be exploited to the full and provide models for those areas where these are not yet developed. - Collaborative education/employment initiatives, such as the successful Fenland Engineering Skills Centre at Chatteris and the Addenbrookes apprenticeship scheme and technical training school, are required to develop locally-needed skills. - From its internationally-rated older University to its academies and village colleges, the sub-region has an impressive education infrastructure.
-The challenge is to build on this, to strengthen the engagement between the worlds of education and employment and to ensure that every student, at every stage, is fully motivated and informed and prepared for what will almost certainly be a multi-faceted career.
+Local frameworks should enable this. - Existing structures (e.g. school governors) and practices enabling a two-way flow of information and understanding between employers and schools and colleges should be exploited to the full and provide models for areas where these are not yet developed. - Collaborative education/employment initiatives such as the Fenland Engineering Skills Centre at Chatteris and the Addenbrookes apprenticeship scheme and technical training school are required to develop locally needed skills (inc. those for agriculture).